riczaman/notes-repo/docs/topics/genAI.md

 - *Zero Shot Chain-of-Thought*: apply chain of thought but you don't provide example so you just ask it a phrase like lets think step by step as opposed to chain of thought were you provide it the examples for reasoning.

 ###Customizing LLMs with Data

+Training LLMs from scratch Cons:

+1. *Cost*: Very expensive to train
+2. *Data*: A lot of data is needed and you need to annotated data (labelled)
+3. *Expertise*: Pretraining is hard and you need to understand what model performance means

+3 Options to Customize LLMs:

+1. *In-context Learning/Few Shot Prompting*
+   - *Chain of Thought Prompting*: Breaking a model down into smaller chunks and give reasoning.
+   - Limitation of in context learning: ==**Model Context length**== (which is the number of tokens it can process)

+2. *Fine-tuning a pretrained model*: optimizinf a model on a smaller domain-specific dataset
+   - Benefits: a) Improve the model performance on specific tasks
+   - b) Improve the model efficiency - reduce the number of tokens needed for your model to perform well on your tasks.

+3. *Retrieval Augmented Generation (RAG)*: language model is able to query enterprise knowledge bases and its grounded.
+These do not require Fine Tuning.

+- Few shot prompting its simple and no training cost but the con is it adds latency to each model.
+Fine Tuning is used when the LLM does not perform well on a particular task and its more efficient and better performance but the con is it requires a labelled dataset (expensive and time consuming.)
+RAG is used when the data changes rapidly and it accesses the latest data and grounds results but its complez to setup.

+- Look at `LLM Optimization` vs `Context Optimization`:
+   - context is what the model needs to know and optimization is how the model needs to act.
+   - Always start with prompt engineering and then if its a context issue you do RAG but if its an optimization issue then you do fine tuning.

+###Fine Tuning and Inference in OCI Gen AI
+- Inference is using a trained ML to make predictions or decisions based on new input data.

+- *Custom Model* is on that you create by using a *pretrained model* as a base and using your own data set to fine-tune the model.

+Fine-Tuning Workflow:
+   1. Create a Dedicated AI Cluster for Fine Tuning
+   2. Gather training data
+   3. Kickstart fine tuning
+   4. Fine-tuned (custom) Model is created

+- *Model Endpoint*: is a designated point on an AI Cluster where a LLM can accept user request and send back responses

+Inference Worflow:
+   1. Create Dedicated AI Cluster for Hosting
+   2. Create Endpoint
+   3. Serve the Model

+==**T-Few Fine Tuning**==
+- regular fine-tuning involves updating the weights of all layers in the model which takes longer training time and has more cost.
+- T-Few only updates a fraction of the models weights.
+(Few-Shot Parameter Efficient Fine Tuning = PEFT) and this reduce the training time and the cost. ~0.01% of the baselines model size

+Reducing Inference Costs:
+- usually inference is expensive
+- Each hosting cluster can have 1 base model endpoint and N Fine-tuned custom models.
+So they share the same GPU resources.
+- GPU memory is limited so if you switch between models it can cause alot of overhead since you have to reload the full GPU memory.
+- `Parameter Sharing` reduces the total amount of memory and has minimal overheard.

+###Dedicated AI Clusters
+- A single-tenant deployment where the GPU model is used to only host your custom models and since the endpoint is not shared the throughput is consistent

+- 2 types:
+   1. *Fine-Tuning*
+   2. *Hositng*

+Dedicated AI Clusters Sizing & Pricing:

+Different Cluster Unit Types:
+1. *Large Cohere Dedicated*: You can do both fine-tuning and hosting but its limited to the cohere R command family.

+2. *Small Cohere Dedicated*: Same as above but a smaller count

+3. *Embed Cohere Dedicated*: Used for embedding but no fine-tuning but you can still host.

+4. *Large Meta Dedicated*: Used for both finetuning and hosting but uses Meta Llama models.

+Unit Sizing:
+   1. Cohere Command R+ - Does not support Fine tuning and needs 2 units of large cohere dedicated units for hosting.

+   2. Cohere Command R - Supports fine tuning and needs 8 units of small cohere dedicated and for hosting it needs 1 unit of small cohere dedicated.

+   3. Meta Llmama - It neeeds 4 units of large meta dedicated for fine tuning and 1 unit large meta for hosting.

+   4. Cohere English Embed - doesnt support fine tuning and needs 1 unit of embed dedicated for hosting.

+Pricing Example:
+   - Cohere Command R 08-2024
+   - Min hosting commitment = 744unit-hours/cluster
+   - Fine tuning commitment = 1 unit-hour/fine tuning
+   - So for hosting you have to pay for the month but fine tuning is on a per hour basis

+###Fine-Tuning Configuration